 Travel Report: Sihanoukville, Cambodia.

-December 2015.
 It was a typically hot and humid Cambodian afternoon when Wonderboy and I arrived in the city of Sihanoukville.
 The plan was simple, all we wanted was a few days of beach lazing and overeating before our boat out to the nearby island of Koh Rong.
 Where, funnily enough, exactly the same thing awaited.
-We’d had a busy time of it in both Battambang and Phnom Penh, hence it felt like a recharge was just what the doctor ordered.
+We’d had a busy time in both Battambang and Phnom Penh, hence it felt like a recharge was just what the doctor ordered.

 From the tin shack bus station, we jumped straight into a taxi to our Sihanoukville lodgings, the French-owned Pat Pat Guesthouse.
 Much to our delight, our twin room was right by the pool.
-Thus we dropped our bags inside, threw on our swimming shorts and took a quick dip before heading to the beach.
+Thus we dropped our bags inside, threw on our swimming shorts and took a quick dip before heading onto the beach.

 Pat Pat is just a five minute walk from Otres Beach 1, a lovely stretch of sand hugging The Gulf of Thailand.
 It was an idyllic scene, not yet ruined by globalisation and the subsequent explosion of Chinese casino hotels.